This site uses technical (necessary) and analytics cookies.

 Financial Assistance Abroad

-If you are in a country where there is no Italian embassy or consulate, you may request consular protection from the diplomatic mission of any European Union Member State.
+If you are in a country where there is no Italian embassy or consulate, you may request consular protection from the diplomatic Mission of any European Union Member State.

 For more information see Consular Services.

-To find out what a diplomatic mission can do to help you if you are arrested in a foreign country, see Assistance to detainees.
+To find out what a diplomatic Mission can do to help you if you are arrested in a foreign country, see Assistance to detainees.

 Foreign educational credentials are not automatically recognised in Italy.
 For more information see CIMEA (Centro Informazioni sulla Mobilità e le Equivalenze Accademiche).

-If you have lost your identity card, or it has been stolen, and are interested in getting it back, you should contact the consulate with jurisdiction in the place where it was lost/stolen.
+If you have lost your identity card, or it has been stolen, and you are interested in getting it back, you should contact the consulate with jurisdiction in the place where it was lost/stolen.

 It may be returned to you directly at the consulate or sent to you by mail at your expense upon request.